Electromyrmococcus: E. inclusus

 E. inclusus is the second species which was named in the 2001 paper.
 The holotype female, and only specimen, is deposited in the American Museum of Natural History as "number DR-14–403".
 The female is 0.76 mm long with a typical tapering abdomen.
 The abdomen has well-defined segments with segment eight possessing slightly developed anal lobes sporting four setae each, and segment two with a pair of submedial projections.
 The female has a notable constriction present between the abdomen and the thorax.
-However the constriction was probably not a feature possessed by the species in life, but rather though to be a result of being compressed by the ant closely associated with it when they became trapped in resin.
+However the constriction was probably not a feature possessed by the species in life, but rather thought to be a result of being compressed by the ant closely associated with it when they became trapped in resin.
 Williams collaborated with Donat Agosti in the description of E. inclusus.
 They chose the specific epithet inclusus which is a Latin participle meaning "enclosed" or "imprisoned" in allusion to the female's preservation in amber.